 After finishing a long career as a Registered Nurse, she attended Red Deer College's Visual Art Program where she was grateful to receive the prestigious Jason Lang Scholarship, the Vasa Order of America Scholarship, Red Deer College's Visual Art Award, as well as its Permanent Student Art Collection Award.
 She is an active member of the Red Deer Arts Council, her Church, and her local Community Association.
 She participates in various Art Shows & Markets throughout the year in Alberta.

-Marlene paints under the name "Kallstrom" as she wants to pay homage to her late parents, her very first encouragers, and her heritage.
+Marlene paints under the name "Kallstrom" to pay homage to her late parents, her very first encouragers.

 "Downsizing.
 It forced me to act and think differently.
 It affected my art and dared me to venture away from my beloved realistic oil painting and risk my whole artistic life on a new way of combining painting and drawing to create what I call "Ascending", which is my experiment in Abstract Realism.
 This experiment has just enough abstraction to keep me interested and just enough realism to keep me grounded.